emilyhorsman/bikeblog/content/posts/loosey-brakus-all-city-v69/index.md

 {{< image src="DSCF0061.jpg" alt="The top tube/seat tube junction of a bicycle in the stand with a Salsa Cycles seat collar from the previous picture and a sticker that reads 'we only have one flat earth and its just getting colder'." >}}

 Jay found a nice Sugino crank and some chainrings around the shop for this to be a 2x.
 I put a 9-speed 11-36t cassette on the hub, took the old 9-speed Alivio rear derailleur that [came with my e-bike](/posts/cues-drivetrain-upgrade-for-egret) (aww, they swapped parts! 🥹), and some old cheap Odyssey pedals.
 The Gorilla Monsoon isn't really meant to have a front derailleur on it.
 I tried several front derailleurs from the used bin and they all had the same issue: you couldn't get the right height without them sitting on the bottle cage mount or internal routing exit for a dropper.
 This frame is also intended to be fully housed and there's no stop for a front derailleur.
 So Jay and I put a [Problem Solvers braze-on adapter](https://problemsolversbike.com/products/braze-on-adaptor-clamps) and a new GRX derailleur on — these let you run housing all the way to the derailleur and frankly the action on these new toggle construction derailleurs feels really nice.
-I was gonna put a used Tiagra 4500 rear derailleur and sweet old Campagnolo front derailleur on for a full silver look but the latter couldn't clear the 36t cog[^2] and putting both a braze-on adapter and clamp-on housing stop to make the Campy front work just seemed silly.
+I was gonna put a used Tiagra 4500 rear derailleur and sweet old Campagnolo front derailleur on for a full silver look but the former couldn't clear the 36t cog[^2] and putting both a braze-on adapter and clamp-on housing stop to make the Campy front work just seemed silly.

 [^2]: Ugh!!
 The newer Tiagra 4700 stuff can easily clear above its specced lowest cog when you max out the b-screw.